Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 > This works for both emulators and real devices connected via USB or WiFi

 ### Step 2 (optional): `ssh` port forwarding (on the host system or VM running blockchain and IPFS)
-In case the machine running the emulators is different from the one running the backend stack An exanple when blockchain is running on WSL2 and emulator or device is running on windows connected with adb through through USB or WiFi:
+In case the machine running the emulators or device is connected  is different from the one running the backend stack An exanple when blockchain is running on WSL2 and emulator or device is running on windows connected with adb through through USB or WiFi:
 ```bash
 export WSL_HOST_IP="$(tail -1 /etc/resolv.conf | cut -d' ' -f2)"